jangya/portfolio/content/projects/CosyTech.md

 showInProjects: true
 ---

-A corporate website for delivering software services
+A corporate website for delivering software services.